pgbouncer/pgbouncer/doc/config.md

 Configure a maximum for the user (i.e. all pools with the user will not have more than this many server connections).

+### query_timeout

+Set the maximum length of time that a user query can run for.
+If set this timeout overrides the server level query_timeout described above.

 ### idle_transaction_timeout

 Set the maximum length of time a user can have an idle transaction open.
-If set this timeout applies in addition to the pgbouncer level config described above.
+If set this timeout overides the server level idle_transaction_timeout described above.

 ## Section [peers]